13 Weeks Pregnant With Twins or Multiples

 You may look for signs and symptoms of twin pregnancy at 13 weeks, but it is always recommended to get it confirmed by a gynaecologist.
 Nonetheless, here are some symptoms twin pregnancies might show.

-• As your babies grow rapidly around this time, they would require oxygen and other essential nutrients in large amount to support themselves.
+• As your babies grow rapidly around this time, they would require oxygen and other essential nutrients in large amounts to support themselves.
 As a result, the size of the placenta will increase by taking in a larger amount of blood from your body.
-Your body will respond by increasing the volume of the blood and causing the heart to pump at a higher rate, in order to keep all systems functioning optimally.
+Your body will respond by increasing the volume of the blood and causing the heart to pump at a higher rate in order to keep all systems functioning optimally.
 Your veins will carry a lot of blood and will increase in size as well.
 This makes them visible in certain areas, such as your breasts, where they appear as a network of dark blue lines.

 Twin Pregnancy – Belly at 13 Weeks